mike99mac/minimy-mike99mac/README.md

 ## Start the buttons daemon

-The model of the smart boombox with the RasPi on-board has three pushbuttons on the front panel to allow quick previous track, pause/resume, and next track functions.
+The smart boombox model with the RasPi on-board has three pushbuttons on the front panel to allow quick previous track, pause/resume, and next track functions.
+The **``buttons``** daemon traps button pushes and sends corresponding messages to Minimy.

 If your enclosure does not have them, you can skip this step.

-Another model has Lithium-ion batteries on-board, and the computer is a RaspPi 400 which looks like a plain keyboard.
+On the other model the computer is a RaspPi 400, which allows Lithium-ion batteries to be on-board.
+That will need a different flavor of the **``buttons``** daemon running.

 Previously you cloned ``mycroft-tools`` from github which contains the Python ``buttons.py`` and the bash script ``buttons``.
 Both of these should be in ``/usr/local/sbin/``.